jimfulto/EmployeeServiceBackend/README.md

 ```

 ## How to submit your work
-* Push to your cloned github repository.
+* Fork and cloned github repository.
 * Make a pull request back to the original master.